How to future-proof your railway

 The data obtained through railway monitoring systems can be invaluable for engineers to determine if the railway is performing as planned.
 In the same vein, that data can be used to indicate when the geotechnical performance is poor, and when the operations should be changed to prevent failures.

-Several aspects of railway operations can be monitored, from under-track crossings and Track Subsidence to Landslips and Embankment failures Viaducts.
+Several aspects of railway operations can be monitored; Under-track crossings, Track subsidence, Landslips, Embankment failures and Viaducts.
 A bespoke monitoring system can be designed using more sensors in more critical areas, resulting in a higher data density and more reliability.
 Get in touch with our team to discuss about your railway monitoring project.

 Railway Monitoring Projects